DeadDogDeus/DDStateMachine/README.md

 let failed: StateBuilder<SyncStatus, SyncEvent, SyncExtraState> = StateBuilder(.failed)

-// For describing states with "Work" we need to use a special type of StateBuilder - WorkStateBuilder. let inProgress: WorkStateBuilder<SyncStatus, SyncEvent, SyncExtraState, Bool> = WorkStateBuilder(.inProgress, work: self.doSync)
+// For describing states with "Work" we need to use a special type of StateBuilder - WorkStateBuilder. let inProgress: WorkStateBuilder<SyncStatus, SyncEvent, SyncExtraState, ResultDomainModel<Void>> = WorkStateBuilder(.inProgress, work: self.doSync)

 // If the state machine is in Not Synced state and gets the event "sync"
 // it will transit to In Progress state immediately. builder.shouldTransit(notSynced ~> inProgress).by(event: .sync).immediately()

 // If the state machine is in In Progress state and In Progress work returns true
-// the state machine will transit to Synced state immediately. builder.shouldTransit(inProgress ~> synced).ifResult { $0 }
+// the state machine will transit to Synced state immediately.
+// After the transition it will call "on" condition for synced State (It sets SyncExtraState->expiryDate to now + 10 seconds). builder.shouldTransit(inProgress ~> synced)
+  .on { $0.expiryDate = Date() + 10.seconds }
+  .ifResult { (result, _) in result.isSuccessful }

 // If the state machine is in In Progress state and In Progress work returns false
-// the state machine will transit to Failed state immediately. builder.shouldTransit(inProgress ~> failed).ifResult { !$0 }
+// the state machine will transit to Failed state immediately. builder.shouldTransit(inProgress ~> failed).ifResult { (result, _) in !result.isSuccessful }

-// If the state machine is set to Synced state
-// It sets SyncExtraState->expiryDate to now + 30 seconds.
 // If the state machine is in Synced state and gets the event "sync" and if cache has expired
 // then if all conditions fulfilled it will transit to In Progress state immediately. builder.shouldTransit(synced ~> inProgress)
-  .on { $0.expiryDate = Date() + 30.seconds }
   .by(event: .sync)
-  .ifCondition { $0.expiryDate != nil && $0.expiryDate! < Date()
+  .ifCondition { $0.expiryDate == nil || $0.expiryDate! < Date() }
-}

 // If the state machine is in Failed state and gets the event "sync"
 // it will transit to In Progress state immediately. builder.shouldTransit(failed ~> inProgress).by(event: .sync).immediately()

 // Create the state machine with initial state Not Synced self.stateMachine = builder.build(initialState: notSynced)
 ```